-7.5.1 Results Management decisions or adjudications by DFSNZ will not be limited to a particular geographical area or sport and shall address and will determine without limitation the following issues: (i) whether an anti-doping rule violation was committed or a Provisional Suspension should be imposed, the factual basis for such determination, and the specific Rules violated, and (ii) all Consequences flowing from the anti-doping rule violation(s), including applicable Disqualifications under Rule 9 and Rule 10.10, any forfeiture or medals or prizes, any period of Ineligibility (and the date it begins to run) and any Financial Consequences.
+- 7.5.1 Results Management decisions or adjudications by the Commission will not be limited to a particular geographical area or sport and shall address and will determine without limitation the following issues: (i) whether an anti-doping rule violation was committed or a Provisional Suspension should be imposed, the factual basis for such determination, and the specific Rules violated, and (ii) all Consequences flowing from the anti-doping rule violation(s), including applicable Disqualifications under Rule 9 and Rule 10.10, any forfeiture or medals or prizes, any period of Ineligibility (and the date it begins to run) and any Financial Consequences. - 7.5.2 A Results Management decision or adjudication by a Major Event Organisation in connection with one of its Events may be limited in its scope, including that they are not required to determine Ineligibility or Financial Consequences beyond the scope of their Event, but shall address and determine, at a minimum, the following issues: (i) whether an anti-doping rule violation was committed, the factual basis for such determination, and the specific Rules violated, and (ii) the applicable Disqualifications under Rule 9 and Rule 10.1, with any resulting forfeiture of medals, points and prizes.
+In the event a Major

-&lt;sup>40[Comment to Rule 7.5.1 Results Management decisions include Provisional Suspensions.]
+&lt;sup>40 [Comment to Rule 7.5.1 Results Management decisions include Provisional Suspensions.]